42-AI/bootcamp_python/README.md

 This project is a Python programming and Machine Learning bootcamp created by [42 AI](http://www.42ai.fr).

+No prior Python programming or Machine Learning experience required!
+Your mission, should you choose to accept it, is to come and learn essential knowledge for Machine Learning, Data Science and statistics in a week.
+You will start with the Python basics and then get familiar with valuable libraries for any programmer interested in the AI field.

 42 Artificial Intelligence is a students association of school 42 Paris campus.
 It aims to foster learning and sharing of knowledge about artificial intelligence by holding various activities such as lectures and workshops.
 <br/>